 All District forestry and land management activities protect federal and state T&E species where they are known to occur on District-owned lands.
 District staff have access to geographic information system (GIS) data supplied by other agencies and NGOs that track known species occurrences.
-Where FWC offers assistance, the District may expand its BMPs to incorporate resource management guidelines published in the FWC Species Action Plan.
+Where the FWC offers assistance, the District may expand its BMPs to incorporate published FWC resource management guidelines.
 These sources are periodically reviewed by District staff who utilize associated and pertinent data and information when formulating plans and conducting forest and land management activities.
 Construction projects such as recreation site development, restoration and improvement, docks, piers, boardwalks, and parking lots typically go through a thorough T&E review as part of the Environmental Resource Permitting process.